-Raise your hand who hasn't thought of it at least once: what if we covered the tracks with solar panels?
-Could they become a source of clean energy?
-The European startup Sun Ways has devised a mechanical device to place very long "ribbons" of removable solar panels along the railway tracks.
-According to the Swiss startup, this innovation could be applied to at least half of the world's railway lines.
-And that would be a real breakthrough.
+Raise your hand if you haven't thought about it at least once: what if we covered the tracks with solar panels?
+Could they become a clean energy source?
+The European startup Sun Ways has created a mechanical device to place very long “ribbons” of removable solar panels along railway tracks.
+According to the Swiss startup, this innovation could be applied on at least half of the world's railway lines.
+And it would be a real turning point.

 Clean energy on the tracks

 The space between railroad tracks is large enough to accommodate these standard size pre-assembled solar panels without obstructing the passage of trains.
 The pose?
 It is done with a special train, which installs the panels as it passes.
-The co-founder of Sun-Ways, Baptiste Danichert, points out that these solar panels "have no visual or environmental impact".
+The co-founder of Sun-Ways, Baptiste Danichert, emphasizes that these solar panels “have no visual or environmental impact”.
 It's not little.
-And it already sets a new standard: there are two competing companies (one is Italian, Greenrail, the other English, Bankset Energy) working on similar solutions, but none of them is currently removable.
+And it already sets a new standard: there are two competing companies (one is Italian, Greenrail, the other English, Bankset Energy) working on similar solutions, but neither of them is removable at the moment.

 Let's do two accounts